InfernalSpark/meteor-client/README.md

 ## Older Versions
 If you want to connect to servers that run older version you can download [multiconnect](https://www.curseforge.com/minecraft/mc-mods/multiconnect).

-## Donation
-We would appreciate if you donated to us through [PayPal](https://paypal.me/MineGame159).
-Include your Discord tag so we can give you donator role and contact you.
-Minimum for donator role is 5$.

 ## Thank you
 [Cabaletta](https://github.com/cabaletta) for [Baritone](https://github.com/cabaletta/baritone)